And93/protractor-puppeteer-plugin/README.md

         browser.puppeteer. // ---> autocomplete is available
         browser.har. // ---> autocomplete is available
         browser.cdp. // ---> autocomplete is available
-        browser.lighthouse() // ---> autocomplete is available for params
+        browser.lighthouse(params); // ---> autocomplete is available for params
     });
 });
 ```